 The Reality of Investing in S&P 500 Index Funds

 “Investing is simple and safe.
 All you need to do is put all your money into an S&P index fund.”
-This is a believed motto of many self-appointed investing gurus.
+This is a motto that is believed by many self-appointed investing gurus.
 These mutual funds are transparent, very low cost, and have risen tremendously historically.
-Furthermore, over long periods of time, the S&P 500 has never lost money.
+Furthermore, the S&P 500 has never lost money over long periods of time.
 But are they indeed so simple and safe?

 While an investment in the S&P 500 gained 200% from 1999 through 2018, investors rode a real roller coaster.
-Stock market collapses of 5–10% are common, and just during the past two decades the S&P 500 fell by much more: 45% in 2001 and 51% in 2008!
-It’s easy to imagine that you can stomach these ongoing financial blows, but very many end up selling out during fearful times, locking in substantial losses.
-And historically, no one correctly predicted precisely when terrible market episodes would occur; even the greatest investors generally don’t try to “market-time.”
+Stock market collapses of 5–10% are common, and just during the past two decades, the S&P 500 fell by much more: 45% in 2001 and 51% in 2008!
+In the crazy month.
+And innearly 2020 when Covid first became a reality, the index fell by 35% in just 5 weeks.
+It’s easy to imagine that you can stomach these ongoing financial blows, but many end up selling out during fearful times, locking in substantial losses.
+Historically, no one correctly predicted precisely when terrible market episodes would occur; even the greatest investors generally don’t try to “market-time.”

 Even people who grit their teeth and prepare to grind through a stock market crash often succumb.
 Depressing bear markets tend to unfold haphazardly over years, not days, weeks, or months.
 For example, the S&P 500’s recovery from the 2001 crash took almost six years.
 Then, after enjoying just a year or two of new highs, the financial crisis of 2008 dragged it back down again.
 It wasn’t until some four years later that shell-shocked investors in the S&P 500 finally recovered their lost ground.
 Even the most stalwart investor’s confidence can be shaken, especially for those who jumped in thinking they had nothing to lose.

-True, over the very long term the S&P 500 has always made money.
-But even in time frames as long as 10 years, this investment has lost value (after inflation) in 10% of the past 100 cycles (1910–1919, 1911–1920, 1912–1921,….2009-2018- etc.).
+True, over the very long term, the S&P 500 has always made money.
+But even in time frames as long as ten years, this investment has lost value (after inflation) of 10% of the past 100 cycles (1910–1919, 1911–1920, 1912–1921,… 2009-2018- etc.).
 No human being has an infinite time frame.
-The fact that your money will recover eventually is small comfort if you don’t have funds now to pay for a wedding or generate income for retirement.
-Diversification helps minimize the risk, not just of a permanent loss of capital but of experiencing a bad return just when you need your money.
+The fact that your money will recover eventually is a small comfort if you don’t have funds now to pay for a wedding or generate income for retirement.
+Diversification helps minimize the risk, not just of a permanent loss of capital, but of experiencing a bad return just when you need your money.

 Don’t get me wrong, I love S&P 500 index funds.
-But historically, a well-diversified index fund portfolio with a combination of large company stocks, small company stocks, international stocks, REITS, and bonds made more than the S&P 500 with less risk (since 1970).
+But historically, a well-diversified index fund portfolio with a combination of large company stocks, small company stocks, international stocks, REITs, and bonds made more than the S&P 500 with less risk (since 1970).
 As with all financial matters, investors should make sure that their strategies make sense for their own circumstances and goals.
-Overconfidence is a very bad thing to have when your money is at risk.
+Overconfidence is a terrible thing to have when your money is at risk.

 Subscribe to the Newsletter